ARE YOU IN YOUR 50S, 60S, OR 70S & STILL DEALING WITH ANXIETY?

 • First and foremost, I also suffer from anxiety in many forms, and have for decades.
 As a former physician, I understand the pathophysiology of anxiety and as an educator, I’m able to break down the complex psychological mechanisms into easily understood ideas that makes sense.

 • Most people experience the results they seek within the allotted 4-week timeframe.
-However, if you’d like to remain a client beyond that, we can discuss it as we approach the end of your cohort.
+However, if you’d like to remain a client beyond that, we can discuss it as we approach the end of your commitment.